-This Guy in Mostar, Yearning to Die
+This Guy I Met in Mostar, Yearning to Die

 He has two sets of scars.
 When he pulls up his shirt, the bullet wounds are clear and obvious.
 All over his chest and stomach.
 One arm is heavily scared, he doesn’t really use that arm for much these days.
 Not so obvious, his ear had been sliced off across the lobe, neat looking stitch marks are visible if you look carefully.
 Even less obvious, but more brutal, are the mental scars.

-I first encountered him in Mostar (Bosnia and Herzegovina) last year, in the middle of the city, inside an abandoned bank tower.
+This guy, I first encountered him in Mostar (Bosnia and Herzegovina) last year, in the middle of the city, inside an abandoned bank tower.
 It’s about eight levels high, or so.
 This guy, he’s homeless.
 He was living inside.
 During the 1990’s war in Bosnia, the downtown tower was used as a sniper-den.
 From inside, it’s not hard to see why.
 Perfect, elevated views across most of the city.
 He showed me around his home, from the ground floor up.

 A few weeks ago, I returned to Mostar.
 Something funny happened.
 When I hopped out of the van, the very first person I saw on the streets was this guy.
 Now, he lives in an abandoned house, just down from the tower.
 He explained that he remembered me, but that his mind was foggy, due to his alcohol and drug addiction.